Aftermath: Alabama's tornado dead range in age from 6 to 89

 It was the deadliest tornado to hit the U.S. since May 2013, when an EF5 twister killed 24 people in Moore, Oklahoma.

-Government teams surveying storm damage confirmed Tuesday that at least 18 tornadoes struck on Sunday in Alabama, Florida, Georgia and South Carolina alone.
+Government teams surveying storm damage confirmed Tuesday that at least 18 tornadoes struck on Sunday in Alabama, Florida, Georgia and South Carolina.

+Cindy Sanford said one of her neighbors in Beauregard died in the storm, and another neighbor remained missing Tuesday.

+"I pray to God that they find her," Sanford said as picked through remains of her home, which tumbled in the wind and is now scattered across neighbors' land.

-Associated Press writers Jay Reeves in Beauregard and Russ Bynum in Savannah, Georgia, contributed to this report.
+Associated Press writers Jeff Martin in Atlanta and Russ Bynum in Savannah, Georgia, contributed to this report.

 This story has been corrected to show that the coroner now says the oldest victim was 89, not 93.